ChianNi/Intel_SD_Training/Readme_sd_training.md

 </br>

-Design Rule Checking (DRC) verifies as to whether a specific design meets the constraints imposed by the process technology to be used for its manufacturing
+Design Rule Checking (DRC)
+- Verifies as to whether a specific design meets the constraints imposed by the process technology to be used for its manufacturing

 > Can refer this website for more example and solution on DRC: https://www.design-reuse.com/articles/41504/design-rule-checks-drc-a-practical-view-for-28nm-technology.html